Suitable Spaces for Shape Optimization: The shape space

 \begin{remark} If $M,N$ denote finite-dimensional manifolds, then $f\colon M\to N$ is smooth in the classical sense if and only if it is a smooth map between the associated diffeological spaces $(M,D_M)\to(N,D_N)$. \end{remark}

-In order to characterize the diffeological spaces which aris from manifolds, we need the concept of \emph{smooth points}.
+In order to characterize the diffeological spaces which arise from manifolds, we need the concept of \emph{smooth points}.

 \begin{definition}[Smooth point] Let $(X,D_X)$ be a diffeological space.
-A point $x\in X$ is called smooth if there exists an open subset $U\subset X$ containing $x$ such that $U$ is diffeomorphic to an open subset of $\mathbb{R}^n$. \end{definition}
+A point $x\in X$ is called smooth if there exists a subset $U\subset X$ \kathrin{which is open with respect to the topology of $X$ and} contains $x$ such that \kathrin{$(U,D_U)$} is diffeomorphic to an open subset of $\mathbb{R}^n$, \kathrin{where $D_U$ denotes the subset diffeology}. \end{definition}

 The concept of smooth points is quite simple.
 Let us consider the coordinate axes, e.g., in $\mathbb{R}^2$.
 All points of the two axis with exception of the origin are smooth points.